MicrosoftDocs/power-platform/power-platform/admin/support-overview.md

 - Support for Dynamics 365 apps services and features is provided only for "generally available" programs—see the previous question.
 Public preview and/or beta services may be supported through our [forums](https://community.dynamics.com/f) or other channels.
-- Any technical support for a public preview service or feature is limited to break-fix scenarios and is available only in English with no 24/7 support available.
+- Any technical support for a public preview service or feature is limited to break-fix scenarios and is available only in English with no around the clock support available.

 ## Using Support